udecode/plate/.changeset/wicked-cheetahs-laugh.md

 ---
-"@udecode/plate-utils": minor
+'@udecode/plate-utils': minor
 ---

-add `addSelectedRow` which depend on blockSelection plugin
+Add `addSelectedRow` which depends on `blockSelection` plugin